eshaniaz09/SCM_P1/README.md

 # SCM_P1
-This is the demo project for class demonstration
+This is the demo project for class demonstration.